JackHopkins/STAR-Platform/README.md

 ##### Star Core
 This is the root dependency for Star, and contains all of the underlying code for Golem agents to interoperate.
 ##### Star SDK
 This is a test harness, allowing developers to test and run basic multi-agent applications.
-Unfortunately the SDK currently does not expose a Restful api.
+Unfortunately the SDK currently does not expose a RESTful api, meaning that functionality available in the main platform (such as dynamically spawning agents and containers) cannot be done in the SDK.
 ##### Star Examples
 This project contains a set of example applications which can be deployed into a running Star Platform.